sirily11/healthApp/README.md

 # Notes for ComS 309's Project
-1. Please create your branch in the GitLab .
+1. Please create your own branch in the GitLab .

     To create a new branch in Gitlab, you could make it on the website or using the following command:
     ```bash